TheBamse/SSI-Scoring-Overlay-Software/README.md

 Hi there fellow competition shooter!

+## Lastest updates
+Just completed version 2 of the software.
+Not much new functionality was added but here's a changelog:
+* New dark themed UI! :)
+* Better debug mode (to enable, change debug_mode from false to true in config.json)
+* New option in config.json; output_width.
+If not set or used the application will continue to output images i 1920x1080 (default in the code as well as example config.json in the release ZIP is 1920).
+This can be set to, for example, 3840 to produce images in 4k.
+Do note that the pills does not scale.
+Will probably revisit this as some point.
+* Under the hood maintenance for the preview function, .csv exports and such.
+* Added an icon to the application .exe.
+Woah :P

+If you dont like the new version you can still use version 1, it's up to you! :)

 ## What the hell is this?

 This is an AI-prompt generated application that scrapes the IPSC scoring site [shootnscoreit.com](https://shootnscoreit.com) for your match results and then generates overlay images that can be used when editing your match footage.<br/>